 Algorithm 1 describes how MUM generates macros (it is the detail of step 2 in the high level design of MUM provided earlier in the text).
 Computing macro candidates (Line 3) is done according to Chrpa's approach (2010b).
 This approach considers two actions adjacent not only in the original plans but also their potential permutations.
-Analogously to Macro-FF, considered actions are related, i.e., one achieves a predicate (or predicates) required by the other's precondition.
+These actions must be related, i.e., one achieves a predicate (or predicates) required by the other's precondition.
 Plan permutations are computed according to the property of 'action independence' which allows the swapping of adjacent actions in plans following this property.
 We shall see later that the outer loop (Line 2) enables the possibility that generated macros are not of restricted length (that is, they can encapsulate more than two original operators).

-Considering the sorting procedure in Line 4, let o_i and o_j be two operators making up a macro candidate, and $o{i,j}$ be the macro generated by assembling o_i and o_j (in this order).
+Considering the sorting procedure in Line 4, let $o_i$ and $o_j$ be two operators making up a macro candidate, and $o{i,j}$ be the macro generated by assembling $o_i$ and $o_j$ (in this order).
 We say that an operator o has a relational entanglement by init (goal) if o is entangled by init (goal) with a non-static predicate p which has at least two arguments.
 The macro candidates are then sorted (Line 4) as follows.
 The macro candidates are ranked according to the following conditions.

-- (1) o_i has a relational entanglement by init - (2) o_j has a relational entanglement by goal
+(1) $o_i$ has a relational entanglement by init

+(2) $o_i$ has a relational entanglement by goal